Baroclinic instabilities in the ocean: Sloping convection

 These baroclinic instabilities may be initiated by the process of 'sloping convection' or 'slanted thermal convection'.
 To understand this, consider a fluid in steady state and under the thermal-wind balance.
 Initially, a fluid parcel is at location A. The fluid parcel is slightly perturbed to location B, while still retaining its original density.
 Therefore, the fluid parcel is now in a location with a lower density than itself and the parcel will just sink down to its original position; the fluid parcel is now stable.
 However, when a parcel displaced to location C, it is surrounded by fluid with a higher density than the parcel itself.
 Due to its relatively low density with respect to its surroundings, the parcel will float up even further.
 Now a small perturbation grows into a larger one, which implies a baroclinic instability.

-A criterium for an instability to occur can be defined.
+A criterion for an instability to occur can be defined.
 As stated before, in a baroclinic fluid, the thermal-wind balance holds, which implies the following two relations: